JavaGT/wearetheuniversity.org/source/blog/2024-08-29_are-we-the-university-notes.md

 ---
+layout: layout.njk
+title: >-
-title: Notes on Adam Cragie's 'Are We The University?
+  Notes on Adam Cragie's 'Are We The University?
 A Rupture of the Political Opportunity Structure'
 slug: are-we-the-university-notes
-date: 2024-08-29
+date: 2024-08-29T00:00:00.000Z
 source: Adam Cragie (We Are The University)
 author: Java Grant
 author-slug: java-grant
 hidden: true
+permalink: /blog/2024/08/29/are-we-the-university-notes/index.html
+excerpt: >-
+  This is a summary/key highlights taken by Java of Adam Cragie's Master's thesis.
+The thesis is subtitled "Analysis of We Are The University's Experience" and was submitted in 2013.
+Key Questions A good key question: "Why has a student protest movement finally emerged adter a decade of student apathy?"
+1...
 ---

 This is a summary/key highlights taken by Java of Adam Cragie's Master's thesis.
 The thesis is subtitled "Analysis of We Are The University's Experience" and was submitted in 2013.